How to find us?

-Booking of round trip ticket, indicating dates of travel, name and surname of traveller.
+Booking of round trip ticket, indicating dates of travel, name and surname of traveler.
 The ticket should be bought only after the visa has been issued.

 - Proof of accommodation

 - Original invitation letter signed by legal person, host family member, friend and approved by the Lithuanian Migration Authority.

 - Booking for whole duration of the stay confirmed in written by a hotel if booked through a hotel booking portal.

 - Purpose of the trip